emagnca/art_client/README.txt

-For instruction about the full projects, including the server part, see http://www.autotid.nu (swedish)
+For instruction about the full project, including the server part, see http://www.autotid.nu (swedish)

 To be able to compile the project and install the android client (from any Unix based OS)
 =========================================================================================